-English teachers are in high demand throughout Bolivia so it’s not too difficult for a native English speaking gringo to land a job here.
-The bigger cities have far more potential students so the odds of finding a placement are much better in La Paz, Cochabamba and Santa Cruz.
+English teachers are in high demand throughout Bolivia so it’s pretty easy for a native English speaking gringo to land a job here.
+The bigger cities have far more potential students so the odds of finding a placement are much better in La Paz, Cochabamba, and Santa Cruz.

-Experience and qualifications are not necessarily a requirement depending on the institute’s policy and the demand at the time.
-Some places are so desperate for native speakers they will offer at least a trial contract to a gringo who doesn’t have any experience.
-But the most renowned and best paying institutes will generally only hire those with a TEFL certificate and a proven track record.
+Experience and qualifications are not necessarily a requirement depending on the institute’s policy and demand at the time.
+Some places are so desperate for native speakers they will offer at least a trial contract to a gringo who doesn’t have any experience at all.
+However, the best paying schools will generally only hire those with at least a TEFL certificate and a proven track record.

-Salaries are far better for the ESL teacher in Asia.
-One can earn huge salaries in places like Korea and Japan despite the high cost of living.
-While in Vietnam, Thailand and China teachers earn much better wages than Bolivia even though the cost of living is lower.
-For this reason many ESL teachers prefer Asia over Latin America.
-The few foreign teachers that do work in Bolivia tend to have an external reason for being here.
-They also often have supplementary income or savings to support their lifestyle.
+Salaries are far better for the ESL teacher in Asia where one can earn big bucks in places like Korea and Japan despite the high cost of living.
+In Vietnam, Thailand, and China, teachers earn much better wages than Bolivia and have an even lower cost of living, so it makes sense that ESL teachers flock to Asia over Latin America.
+The few foreign teachers that do work here tend to have an external reason for choosing the country and/or some savings supplement their income.

 So how does a gringo go about finding a teaching gig in Bolivia?
 In my case a friend’s institute happened to be looking for staff so I got a job through him.
 I’d never really thought of teaching before so it just sort of happened.

-This probably won’t happen to you so you will need to actively search for a job.
+This probably won’t happen to you so you’ll need to actively search for a job.
 First do some research to find out where all the private language institutes, universities or schools (collegios) are in your city.
-Don’t bother with the public schools and universities until you are really desperate as the salaries are said to horrific.
-Next edit your C.V to cater for teaching jobs and print off a few copies.
-Then put on your most respectable clothes and go and speak to those institutes in person.
-The more you speak to the better your chance of finding a placement.
-Many might not be looking for staff at that time, so offer to leave your C.V to be contacted at a later date.
+Don’t bother with the public schools and universities because the salaries are said to horrific.
+Next, make sure your C.V is suitable for teaching jobs, print off a few copies, put on your best shirt and hand those suckers out in person.
+This is how it’s done in Bolivia, as emails are often ignored.